napodan/android/readme.md

+Known issues :
+- FC in Browser with some web site (bug in the last webkit)
+- Contacts unusuable (you need 3rd party to manage contacts)

 Getting the oxygen sources :

-repo init -u git://github.com/napodan/android -b oxygen_4.3
+repo init -u git://github.com/napodan/android -b oxygen_1006

 You will got an error message :